Babatunde13/iu-portfolio-project/server/README.md

-# StrongPass API
+# SmaartPass API

-StrongPass is an application that let you securely store your passwords and manage them with ease.
+SmaartPass is an application that let you securely store your passwords and manage them with ease.
 This is the API of the application.

 Steps to run this project locally: